eclipse-sumo/sumo/docs/web/docs/Networks/PlainXML.md

 generated automatically.
 These network elements are used to connect multiple side walks and pedestrian crossings (typically one in each corner of an intersection).
 The shape of a walking area can be specified explicitly.
-This is done using  element within a [*connection-file*](#connection_descriptions).
+This is done using `walkingArea` element within a [*connection-file*](#connection_descriptions).

 ```